Last updated on January 8th, 2020 at 07:13 pm

 The Legacy Trail is a multi-use trail created on an old railroad bed that starts in downtown Venice and runs 12.4 miles north through woods, parks, wetlands and back yards to Sarasota.
 At the historic railroad depot in Venice, the trail connects to the Venetian Waterway Park, another multi-use trail that parallels the Intracoastal Waterway (both sides) and takes you out to Venice’s beaches.

-The Legacy Trail runs through Oscar Scherer State Park, which is just a few miles north of Venice on U.S. 41 in Osprey.
+The Legacy Trail runs through Oscar Scherer State Park, a few miles north of Venice on U.S. 41 in Osprey.
 In addition to bike trails, you’ll also find a full day’s worth of hiking and kayak trails, wildlife viewing, a swimming lake and some fantastic camping (see note below).

 Where to eat: